Webcomics in India: Themes

 Tarishi Verma of the Hindustan Times stated that the young generation of Indians use webcomics as a tool for "underlining their absurdity [of] current ills of Indian society."
 Usually of a satirical nature and intended for adult audiences, Indian webcomics explore a variety of themes, such as "Indians and Indian-ness, Bollywood, existential angst, politics and feminism."
 Many webcomics in the country are opposed to the status quo and existing unjust social norms.

 For example, Crocodile in Water, Tiger on Land (2010) satirises socio-political-economic issues such as the 2015 Bihar cheating scandal.
 Digital politics-researcher Sriram Mohan described the webcomic as progressive, liberal and pro-poor, saying that "it wasn't always so political.
 I really like it more now.
 It's certainly top of the pile."
 Other webcomics, such as Rachita Taneja's Sanitary Panels, specifically focus on gender issues in the country.
 Many webcomic creators, including Taneja, follow the news closely so they can follow up on current events.

 Some Indian webcomics present traditional aspects of the country's culture.
 Meenakshi Krishnamoorthy's Kinnari is highly influenced by Indian mythology, creating unusual spins on ancient literature.
 To involve foreign readers more, Krishnamoorthy incorporates footnotes explaining the source material of her comics.
 Aarthi Parthasarathy and Kaveri Gopalakrishnan's Urbanlore, meanwhile, highlights the culture and history of urban Indian cities.

 American influences

-American webcomics such as Cyanide and Happiness have also found a large amount of popularity in India.
+American webcomics such as Cyanide & Happiness have also found a large amount of popularity in India.
 Cyanide and Happiness co-writer Rob Denbleyker has noted that the webcomic's readership in India came as a surprise to him.
 DenBleyker has gone to multiple India-based comic book conventions since.
 American works have influenced various Indian webcomics: Dalbir Singh created SikhPark based on the crude political humour of American television series South Park, and Aarthi Parthasarthy based the concept of The Royal Existentials on David Malki's Wondermark, using Mughal miniature paintings instead of Victorian art.